wombleton/gitlaw-nz/acts/C/Children, Young Persons, and Their Families Act 1989.md

     *   (c) a person appointed by the court for the purpose, being a person whom the court is satisfied---

-        *   (i) is entitled to practice as a psychologist, or in the speciality of psychological medicine or psychiatry, in that person's country of permanent residence; and
+        *   (i) is entitled to practise as a psychologist, or in the speciality of psychological medicine or psychiatry, in that person's country of permanent residence; and

         *   (ii) has qualifications that, in the view of the appropriate registering body in New Zealand, are at least equivalent to those required of a person referred to in paragraph (a) or paragraph (b).